Roughing It: Cabins, Camping and RVs

 Auke Bay RV Park is a 33-space privately owned park.
 Turn right from the ferry terminal onto Glacier Highway and drive less than one mile.
 Restrooms, showers and laundry facilities are available.
 Additional spaces have no hookups.
 Call (907) 789-9467.

-Another dump station is located at the Tesoro service station across from the Mendenhall Mall.
+A dump station is located at the Tesoro service station across from the Mendenhall Mall.